A Day of Dining: A Local’s Guide to South Walton’s 16 Beach Neighborhoods

 Rosemary Beach is a laid back community full of energy and excitement.
 Whether you’re looking to relax or explore, there’s fun in the sun for the whole family.

 Amavida Coffee kicks off your day in Rosemary Beach with delicious coffee, tea, pastries and snacks.
 The Summer Kitchen Café is easygoing and friendly, serving up three meals a day.
 The breakfast menu puts a little pep in your step with its smoothies, house made granola, and breakfast rollups.
-The Cowgirl Kitchen Restaurant and Bar is known for its breakfast tacos and waffles.
-Big Bad Breakfast is one of the new kids on the block and is the brainchild of James Beard award-winning chef John Currence.
-From shrimp and grits to steak and eggs, the menu offers plenty of options.
+Cowgirl Kitchen Restaurant & Bar is known for savory breakfast tacos and indulgent waffles.
+Big Bad Breakfast is one of the new kids on the block and is the brainchild of James Beard award-winning chef John Currence of City Grocery fame.
+From shrimp & grits to steak & eggs, the menu offers plenty of delicious options.

-La Crema Tapas and Chocolate was inspired by the cafes of Barcelona, the flavors, the way of life, and the overall passion of Spaniards, and that shows on their menu.
-The tapas-style eats range from seafood paella and cheese fondue to steak empanadas and saffron scallops.
+La Crema Tapas & Chocolate was inspired by the popular cafes and chocolate shops of Madrid and Barcelona, as well as the flavors, the way of life and overall passion characteristic of the Spaniards.
+Dine under stringed lights in the beautiful courtyard and enjoy the tapas-style eats that range from seafood paella and cheese fondue to steak empanadas and saffron scallops.

-Located inside The Pearl Hotel is the Havana Beach Bar & Grill, which blends the flavors of Gulf Coast Americana with old world Spanish, Portuguese and French influences.
-The Rooftop Lounge is the perfect place to gather and enjoy a cocktail with friends and family.
-Restaurant Paradis, a fine dining option serving Gulf seafood and prime steaks, and Edward’s Fine Food and Wine, which focuses of freshness and simplicity, are two must-stop dining destinations while in Rosemary Beach.
+Located inside The Pearl Hotel is Havana Beach Bar & Grill which blends the flavors of Gulf Coast Americana with old world Spanish, Portuguese and French influences.
+The Havana Beach Rooftop Lounge, offering a stylish yet relaxed outdoor atmosphere, is the perfect place to gather and enjoy a cocktail with friends and family.
+Restaurant Paradis, a fine dining option serving Gulf seafood and prime steaks, and Edward’s Fine Food & Wine, focusing on freshness and simplicity, are two must-stop dining destinations while in Rosemary Beach.